 What Is Lemon Verbena Essential Oil?

-Lemon Verbena essential oil is basically oil that is produced from the natural chemicals and nutrients found in the leaves of the Verbena plant.
-The Verbena plant is native to South America, but has been cultivated around Europe and North Africa (as well as some South-East Asian countries) since the late 19th century for its use in culinary dishes.
-It is often used as a substitute for lemongrass in both cooking dishes and when blending essential oils and shares many of the same properties (high geraniol content, loads of limonene and linalool and strong citrul properties).
+Lemon Verbena essential oil comes from the natural chemicals and nutrients found in the leaves of the Verbena plant.
+The Verbena plant is native to South America, but since the late 19th century, it has been cultivated around Europe and North Africa (as well as some South-East Asian countries) for its use in culinary dishes.

-The oil is also commonly used in aromatherapy to help reduce stress and anxiety levels as well as in hair and skin care products as a natural fragrance and antimicrobial agent.
-It is easy to cultivate and is often used in the adulteration of other essential oils such as lemongrass, sandalwood and bergamot.
+Individuals use lemon verbena essential oil in aromatherapy to help reduce stress and anxiety levels.
+Lemon verbena essential oil appears in hair and skin care products as a natural fragrance and antimicrobial agent.
+It is easy to cultivate, and it is therefore often part of adultering other essential oils, including lemongrass and sandalwood.

 How To Make DIY Lemon Essential Oil

-Making your own lemon essential oil at home is really easy – however, it’s important to note that it is not pure extract!
-That stuff contains all the goodness and in high concentration too.
-However, it is easy enough to make your own substitute for cooking or basic aromatherapy uses and can even work mildly well as a hair care treatment too.
-Although, for best results I recommend an organically produced pure extract (preferably through steam distillation).
+Making your own lemon essential oil at home is really easy.
+However, it’s important to note that it is not a pure extract!
+That stuff contains all the goodness, and in high concentration too.
+However, it is easy enough to make your own substitute for cooking or basic aromatherapy uses.
+It can even work mildly as a hair-care treatment.
+Although, for best results, I recommend an organically produced pure extract (preferably through steam distillation).
 To make your own homemade lemon oil:

-- 2-3x lemon (or more, depending on the quantity you would like to make).
+- 2-3 lemons (or more, depending on the quantity you would like to make)

-- 1x bottle of carrier oil (almond essential oil, sandalwood or extra virgin olive oil for cooking purposes).
+- 1 bottle of carrier oil (almond oil, sandalwood or extra virgin olive oil for cooking purposes)

-Firstly, grate the outside of the lemon into a bowl so that it fills roughly half the size of the bowl.
+Firstly, grate the outside of the lemon into a bowl until it fills roughly half of the bowl.
 You’ll want a little pile of zest here, so be sure to grate vigorously.
-Now add the zest to your glass jar.
+Now, add the zest to your glass jar.
 Then add the carrier oil and make sure that it fills the rest of the jar.
-Leave the glass jar on a windowsill with lots of direct sunlight and shake well for a few minutes once a day.
+Leave the glass jar on a windowsill with lots of direct sunlight.
+Once a day, shake the jar well for a few minutes.
 Leave the glass there for at least 3-4 days.
 After that, store in a cool, dry place and shake well before use.

-Lemons have been in our society for well over 200 years for their incredible healing properties and wonderful, unique citrus odor.
-Whether they’re used in food, drinks, fragrances or even for medicinal reasons – they certainly do provide a real bang for their buck.
-Very few fruits can be so easily cultivated and even fewer can be utilized in such a wide variety of ways as the lemon can.
+Lemons have been used in our society for well over 200 years for their incredible healing properties and unique citrus odor.
+Whether lemons are in food, drinks, aromatherapy, or wellness products, they certainly provide a real bang for their buck.
+Unlike most other fruits, lemons are easy to cultivate and have a wide variety of ways to utilize them.
 Lemons are already a part of your everyday life – you might not even know it yet!

-Your shampoo, the deodorant you use, the marinade you buy for supper, the detergent you wash your clothes with – the list is almost endless.
-So why not go straight to the source and see what some pure, lemon essential oil can do for you.
-Your home already contains a long list of other products with versions of it in them – so don’t just take my word for it!
+Your shampoo, the deodorant, the marinades, and detergents all can contain lemons.
+So why not go straight to the source and see what some pure, lemon essential oil can do for you?
+Your home already contains a long list of other products with versions of it in them.
+So, don’t just take my word for it!